Saidur07/fibix-client/README.md

 - Products : Here you will find the products of Fibix manufacturer.

-- Blogs : Here you can see the services of Fibix.
+- Blogs : Here you can see the blogs.

 - Login Page : You can login with your Email and password , Google , Github or Facebook